mickelson/attract/Readme.txt

 information related to selected game.

 - Supports screen rotation (including auto-rotation to match the rotation of the last game played).
-Layouts can further rotate, scale and position images, videos and text.
+Layouts can further rotate, scale, shear and position images, videos and text.

 - Generates lists from directory contents, imports game info from MAME and MESS -xmlinfo commands and from catver.ini files.